studsio/core/doc/GettingStarted.md

     # Not yet functional:
     #  TODO: need to update homebrew fantom forumla to 1.0.69
-    #  TODO: need to actually post studs to eggbox

     $ brew update
     $ brew install fantom